iRayan7/startupschool19/README.md

     * Practice having level 3 conversations:
         * Level 1: Informal conversation/ data exchange
         * Level 2: have some emotions/talk about something personal
-        * Level 3: They are relational/ they are engaged with something that is happening right now, something that matter.
+        * Level 3: They are relational/ they are engaged with something that is happening right now, something that matters.
 (In a startup there are a lot of things that matter and should be talked about)
 * Questions to start with:
     * Goals:
         * What are our short term goals for the company?